Glenn Shorrock: Axiom

 In May 1969 in Melbourne, Shorrock formed an early Australian "supergroup", Axiom, with Brian Cadd on keyboards and vocals, Don Mudie on lead guitar (both ex-the Groop), Doug Lavery (The Valentines) on drums and Chris Stockley (Cam-Pact) on guitar.
 They recorded two highly acclaimed albums, Fool's Gold and If Only ...; and had three top 10 singles, "Arkansas Grass", "Little Ray of Sunshine" and "My Baby's Gone" on the Go-Set national charts.
 Axiom travelled to the UK but disbanded there in March 1971.

 Shorrock remained in the UK to pursue his solo career; he signed with MAM Records and released the self-penned "Let's Get the Band Together" single in October 1971.
-This was followed by a cover of "Rock'n'Roll Lullaby" (written by Barry Mann and Cynthia Weil) in March 1972.
+This was followed by a cover of "Rock and Roll Lullaby" in March 1972.
 As Andre L'Escargot and His Society Syncopaters, he released "Purple Umbrella" with his backing band being Quartet members Britten, Kevin Peek, Trevor Spencer and Alan Tarney.
 He joined the multinational progressive rock band Esperanto, which released their debut album, Esperanto Rock Orchestra, in 1973 with the Shorrock-written track "Statue of Liberty".
 He left Esperanto before their third album was released in 1974 and performed backing vocals for Cliff Richard.

 Little River Band

-Mississippi was an Australian rock band which was working in the UK with Beeb Birtles on vocals and guitar, Graham Goble (later Graeham Goble) on guitar and vocals and Derek Pellicci on drums.
+Mississippi was an Australian rock band which was working in the UK, with Beeb Birtles on vocals and guitar, Graham Goble (later Graeham Goble) on guitar and vocals and Derek Pellicci on drums.
 They contacted Glenn Wheatley (former bass guitarist for the Masters Apprentices) to become their manager.
 Birtles, previously in Adelaide band Zoot, called Shorrock to take part in the line up.
 Shorrock returned to Australia in October 1974 and joined Mississippi in January 1975 in Melbourne.
 They were soon renamed as Little River Band with the original line up of Birtles, Goble, Pellicci, Shorrock and lead guitarist Ric Formosa and bassist Roger McLachlan.
 The group went on to become one of the most successful bands ever to come out of Australia and the first to achieve major commercial success in the United States.
 For Little River Band, Shorrock wrote the hits "Emma", "Help Is on Its Way" (Australian No. 1) and "Cool Change".

 While still a member of Little River Band, Shorrock released a solo single, a cover of Bobby Darin's 1959 hit "Dream Lover" in April 1979 on EMI, which peaked at No. 8 on the Kent Music Report singles chart.
 In February 1982, Shorrock left Little River Band and was replaced by John Farnham who was managed by Wheatley.
 Shorrock returned to Little River Band in 1988 but, despite several quality albums, they did not regain the earlier stellar recognition.
 He left again in 1991 leaving the naming rights with guitarist Stephen Housden.
 In May 2001 the Australasian Performing Right Association (APRA), as part of its 75th-anniversary celebrations, named "Cool Change" as one of the Top 30 Australian songs of all time.